daypeepsoft/carpenter-azurepipelines/docs/configuration.md

 Defines the operations for a pipeline.
 This value is set by the `pipelineOperations` parameter.

 For more information, see: [operations.md](operations.md)

+### Carpenter.Pipeline.Directory

+The name of the directory that contains the Carpenter pipeline supporting files.
+The value is **.carpenter-azurepipelines**.

 ### Carpenter.Pipeline.Path